-Carcinomas of the tongue and of the oral floor are equally difficult to diagnose, based on clinical signs and symptoms.
-Early signs of tongue cancer may be a sore throat, dysphagia, excessive salivation or in an advanced stage, slurred pronunciation and a foreign body sensation in the neck and throat.
+Carcinomas of the tongue and the oral floor are equally difficult to diagnose on the basis of clinical signs and symptoms.
+Early signs of tongue cancer may be a sore throat, dysphagia, excessive salivation, or in an advanced stage, slurred pronunciation and sensation of a foreign body in the neck and throat.
 White to yellow plaques on the oral mucosa, which cannot be wiped or scraped off, may be indicative of oral cancer.
-Symptoms of advanced stage tongue cancer include different degrees of impairment of tongue movement, depending on the location and extent of the tumor.
+Symptoms of advanced-stage tongue cancer include different degrees of impairment of tongue movement, depending on the location and extent of the tumor.

-Movement disorders of the tongue occur only in advanced stages and have different strengths depending on the location and extent of the tumor.
-A definite diagnosis can be obtained by taking a biopsy, performing CT scans or magnetic resonance tomography.
+Movement disorders of the tongue occur only in advanced stages of cancer and have different strengths depending on the location and extent of the tumor.
+A definitive diagnosis can be obtained by taking a biopsy sample or performing CT scanning or magnetic resonance tomography.

 Tongue cancer treatment

-Lesions are treated surgically where possible.
-If the cancer is so severe that a large part of the muscles of the tongue has to be removed, surgery may be performed only on a small portion, complemented by radiotherapy.
+Lesions are treated surgically when possible.
+If the cancer is so severe that a large part of the muscles of the tongue has to be removed, surgery may be performed on only a small portion, complemented by radiotherapy.
 Otherwise, moving the muscles of the tongue and mouth properly to produce speech would no longer be possible.

-Chemotherapy is also recommended if the cancer has spread.
-Abstaining from smoking tobacco and excessive alcohol consumption reduces the risk of recurrent cancer of the tongue or indeed carcinogenesis in the first place.
+Chemotherapy is also recommended if cancer has spread.
+Abstaining from smoking tobacco and excessive alcohol consumption reduces the risk of recurrent cancer of the tongue or, indeed, the risk of contracting carcinogenesis in the first place.

-Determining the cause of tongue cancer in non-smoking patients is difficult.
-This type of cancer usually develops most commonly after the fifth decade of life, when many patients have been fitted with bridges, dentures or crowns.
-This leads to the assumption that dentures, particularly ill-fitting dentures, may predispose tissues to malignant change.
+Determining the cause of tongue cancer in nonsmoking patients is difficult.
+This type of cancer usually develops most commonly after the fifth decade of life, when many patients have been fitted with bridges, dentures, or crowns.
+This leads to the assumption that dentures, particularly ill-fitting dentures, may predispose tissues to malignant changes.
 However, so far a significant relationship between the use of dentures and the incidence of cancer of the tongue has not been established.

 Hypopharyngeal cancer is a term used for tumors characterized by the malignant degeneration of epithelial cells in the lower part of the throat.
-Most important risk factors include smoking, heavy use of alcohol, poor dental hygiene affecting the composition of saliva and work-related contact with metal dusts.
-Cancers of the hypopharynx usually are, like cancers of the tongue and of the oral floor, squamous cell carcinomas.
+The most important risk factors include smoking, heavy use of alcohol, poor dental hygiene affecting the composition of saliva, and work-related contact with metal dust.
+Cancers of the hypopharynx usually are, like cancers of the tongue and the oral floor, squamous cell carcinomas (SCC).

 Localization and symptoms

-The three most common sites of origin of hypopharyngeal carcinoma include the pyriform sinus, the postcricoid pharynx and the posterior pharyngeal wall.
-The most common symptoms include dysphagia (difficulty swallowing), foreign body sensation in the throat or stabbing pain radiating towards the ear.
+The three most common sites of origin of hypopharyngeal carcinoma include the pyriform sinus, the postcricoid pharynx, and the posterior pharyngeal wall.
+The most common symptoms include dysphagia (difficulty swallowing), the sensation of a foreign body in the throat, and stabbing pain radiating toward the ear.